 CONTAINER STRUCTURES

-MSC is one of the very few structural engineer firms in the United States who do shipping container building structural design.
 Intermodal shipping containers are made of strong and durable materials, suitable for building structures.
-Shipping containers can be used for a wide range of building functions including storage area, workspace, living space, industrial, bathrooms and locker rooms, military and training facilities, emergency response facilities and multi-container buildings.
-We design the container buildings based on the US building design codes, including IBC, ASCE 7, AISC 360 and AISI S100.
+Shipping containers can be repurposed for various building functions, including storage, workspace, living space, industrial, bathrooms and locker rooms, military and training facilities, emergency response facilities and multi-container buildings.

 Self-Storage Building made of four hundreds 40ft HC container units.